 How does the mind work as a metaphysical system?

 Early models tried to assign basic attributes such as speech and sight to specific centres within the brain.
 However, it is now realised that many functions of the human mind are reflective of the integrated operation of the brain as a whole.
 For example, our vision is an image projected onto each retina of the eye.
 This image is upside down, without depth of field and subject to a large blind spot caused by the optic nerve exiting the back of the eye.
-The real perception of vision is a construct of numerous discrete functions within the brain that use previous visual experience laid down in our memory connections since birth.
-In this context, our perception of reality is but a construct of the mind not that dissimilar to dreams that can be thought of as an alternative reality generated within the mind projected back towards the optic nerves.
+The real perception of vision is a construct of numerous discrete functions within the brain that uses previous visual experience laid down in our memory connections since birth.
+In this context, our perception of reality is but a construct of the mind not that dissimilar to dreams that can be thought of as an alternative reality.